International Committee of the Red Cross: The Holocaust memorial

 In an official statement made on 27 January 2005, the 60th anniversary of the liberation of Auschwitz, the ICRC stated:

 Auschwitz also represents the greatest failure in the history of the ICRC, aggravated by its lack of decisiveness in taking steps to aid the victims of Nazi persecution.
 This failure will remain part of the ICRC's memory, as will the courageous acts of individual ICRC delegates at the time.

+Rules for cyberwarfare

+On 4 October 2023 the committee issued a set of rules for civilian hackers to abide by.